Keenan-Nicholson/super-simple-workout-tracker/README.md

 ## Features

 **Create Workouts**
- Name your workout and add multiple exercises. 📝
+ Create a workout plan with multiple exercises. 📝

 **Log Workouts**
  Record the details for each exercise, including: